cayequitas/MobileVR-ITPCamp2015/slides/workshop.markdown

 # Does anybody has an apple developer account???

-That's what i have an __Android__ , they just reject me to enrolle to their crappy 100USD developer problem
+That's what i have an __Android__ , they just reject me to enroll to their crappy 100USD developer program
 </section>